Sunlight Mountain, Colorado

 Front-side ski terrain

 Sunlight has terrain that’s a mini version of a resort like Snowmass on the front side, and it’s pretty fun.
 It’s almost all wide, easy blues from the top with a couple of greens and blacks.
-There are lots of gladed areas to make things interesting, but we were in for an unpleasant surprise that tempered our enthusiasm a bit.
+There are lots of gladed areas to make things interesting.
 The actual lift-served vertical combining 2 slow lift rides from the base is only 1720′, and the main lift is only 1450′.
 What happened to the other 300′ the resort is publishing?
 The only thing I could figure is that they are counting the hike-out terrain on the gladed East Ridge.
 That would be a heck of a hike for an extra 300′ of low-elevation snow.
 Usually we do better research than this, but I’ll admit that they got us.
 Still, it’s decent terrain for the bargain price, and they do a good job grooming and the north-facing aspect preserves the quality.

 Whoa!
 This was a big surprise after some disappointment on the front side.
 This northeast-facing terrain is mildly reminiscent of steep skiing nirvana Taos, New Mexico.
 Narrow, steep runs were recently expertly gladed and this is absolutely legit terrain for advanced and expert skiers.
 90% of the skiers are on the front-side (and mostly on the beginner slope), so you will most likely have this all to yourself.
 The runs are decently long and varied, so there is a full day of entertainment in there.
 The only fly in the ointment is snow.
 It was pretty boney (rocky) in there even though annual snowfall when we skied it was at 115% of average for the basin, and peak snow depth is typically right around the day we were there.

 There are plans to install a new lift serving the East Ridge expert terrain, which is an interesting concept for a resort like this to say the least.
 I saw exactly one other person skiing this terrain the day we were there.
 Maybe the new lift will attract more advanced skiers and it will get some use?
-The new lift is still a couple of years away (as of 2020), but at least when it gets installed the lift-served vertical will match what they are publishing now.
+As of 2022 the lift is still not built, but at least when it gets installed the lift-served vertical will match what they are publishing now.

 - Legit steep gladed terrain